 “Nor by power” expresses human ingenuity.
 Marshaling human resources to do divine work will fail.

 but by My Spirit,’ Says the Lord of hosts.

 “By My Spirit” points to the positive side of doing God’s work.
 God’s power lies with His Spirit (Ps 33:16, 20).
-Only God will accomplish what needs to be done on the temple.
+Only God will accomplish what needs to be done on the Temple.
 Human sufficiency cannot compare with divine sufficiency.
-Zechariah must depend on God if he is going to see the temple finished.
+Zechariah needed to depend on God if he was going to see the Temple finished.
 The Spirit of the Lord will enable us to do what an army cannot do (Hag 2:5).